-If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn't enough, the 19-year-old, sophomore-to-be signal caller is the early favorite to win the 2019 Heisman Trophy, according to Bovada in Las Vegas, Nevada.
+If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn't enough, the 19-year-old, sophomore-to-be signal caller was the very early favorite to win the 2019 Heisman Trophy, according to Bovada Sportsbook in Las Vegas, Nevada.

-So, who has the best odds to be the 2019 Heisman Trophy winner this December in New York City?
+So, who else has the best odds to be the 2019 Heisman Trophy winner this December in New York City?
 Let's take a look before the NCAA college football season kicks off this fall:

 2018 Stats: 259-for-397 passing (65.2 percent), 3280 yards, 30 touchdowns, 4 interceptions; 60 carries, 177 yards, 1 touchdown